-Its sturdy, easy-to-use smartphone mount is capable of mounting iPhones all the way from 7 series to current models and most modern Android devices.
+Its sturdy, easy-to-use smartphone mount is capable of mounting iPhones from 7 series to current models and most modern Android devices.
 As with most binocular cameras without built-in sensors, the added weight and bulk of your connected device makes it slightly more unwieldy than all-in-one models, but the dramatically increased image quality more than makes up for the slight increase in usage difficulty, especially if you’re looking for professional image results with a powerful, full-featured digital binocular.

 Award: HONORABLE MENTION

-WHY WE LIKE IT: High res video capture and hi res-in-class still image sensor meets tripod-compatible design and a highly adjustable, large LCD viewfinder for great all-in-one use.
+WHY WE LIKE IT: High-res video capture and hi-res, in-class still image sensor meets tripod-compatible design and a highly adjustable, large LCD viewfinder for great all-in-one use.

 The Camonity 5M is a digital binocular camera with a still image sensor capable of up to 5MP of resolution and 1280 x 1080/30FPS video capture.
-Its durable, comfortable rubber armor grip and compact binocular component make it comfortable for long periods of use despite its somewhat hefty (in class) 1.25lb weight, and its extra-large, adjustable LCD screen allows for easy shot composition and collapses in when not in use.
+Its durable, comfortable rubber armor grip and compact binocular component make it comfortable for long periods of use despite its somewhat hefty (in class) 1.25lb weight, and its extra-large, adjustable LCD screen allows for easy shot composition and collapses when not in use.

 It’s tripod-compatible for getting more stable, composed shots with its 12×32 binocular, and with an included 16GB TF card, it can store plenty of still images and video while you’re out in the field.
 With multiple viewing and shooting modes, a comfortable-if-slightly-heavy and durable build, and good image quality for both video and build-in still shooting, it’s a great all-in-one option at a good value.
-If you’re a fan of the Fujifilm line, our selection of best Fujifilm cameras will provide you with additional options.
+If you’re a fan of the Fujifilm line, our selection of the best Fujifilm cameras will provide you with additional options.